sourcegraph/about/handbook/engineering/enablement/repo-management/index.md

 ## Mission

-Our mission is to provide and maintain the mechanisms for connecting Sourcegraph to code hosts, in a way that supports all required functionality while maximizing performance, reliability, and ease of use.
+Our mission is to maintain and evolve the methods by which code is pulled into Sourcegraph from code hosts, in a way that supports all required functionality while maximizing performance, reliability, and ease of use.

+We also have temporary custody of Authentication, with the aspiration being to split the team to give auth a dedicated team to own it.

 ## Members